signalfx/splunk-otel-collector/cmd/translatesfx/README.md

   bbb: 111
 ```

-would be translated into the following Otel metrics transform processor placed into the generated metrics pipeline:
+would be translated into the following OTel metrics transform processor placed into the generated metrics pipeline:

 ```yaml
 processors: